 PIP also includes survivor benefits of up to $900 per month for disability and loss of income and $25 per day in substitution benefits, both limited to up to one year.

-While this makes you legal to drive, it won’t protect you against many major accidents or damage to your own car.
+While all of this makes you legal to drive, it won’t protect you against major accidents or damage to your own car.
 For better protection, many Jerry drivers increase their coverage limits and buy comprehensive and collision coverage.
-Considering 12% of Kansas drivers are uninsured, it might also be a good choice to increase your uninsured/underinsured motorist (UIM) limits.
+Considering 12% of Kansas drivers are uninsured, it can also be a good choice to increase your uninsured/underinsured motorist (UIM) limits.

 Factors affecting Kansas car insurance rates in 2026